-DRAFT PRINCIPLES DOCUMENT REQUESTING CMS-IWG PARTICIPANTS PROVIDE COMMENTS AND INPUT
+DRAFT GUIDELINES DOCUMENT REQUESTING CMS-IWG PARTICIPANTS PROVIDE COMMENTS AND INPUT

-CMS IWG participant are asked to provide comments on the list of principles provided and add any others if they are missing.
+CMS IWG participant are asked to provide comments on the list of guidelines provided and add any others if they are missing.
 The comments should be in view of the working groups task to develop a CMM proposal for consideration at WCPFC15 this December.